 - Will you be bringing a pet?
 If so, are their vaccinations etc. up to date?
 What are the laws for the new country?
 Are there any restrictions on breeds?

 - Do you have all the required documents for schools, visas, the relocation company, insurance etc.?

 - Have you made electronic copies of all of the documents?

-- Have you reached out to at least one person, you can ask loads of questions too?
+- Do you have at least one person to reach out to, that you can ask loads of questions too?